ICreedenI/colorful_terminal/README.md

 Each demo will show the special effects you can create with this package.
 Here is an image that shows what to expect.
 ![Demo-Screenshot](images/demo_screenshot.png "Demo-Screenshot")

+## Limitations
+Some packages like *colorama* and *moviepy* break this package because they manipulate the terminal output, while colorful_terminal does not interfere with other terminal output because the colored_print function always resets the terminal output settings.